 Teach children how to respond to the alarm and that they should never play with the unit.

-This alarm is a multi-criteria device designed to detect both smoke and carbon monoxide from any source of combustion in a residential environment.
+This Kidde Smoke/CO Alarm was designed to detect both smoke and carbon monoxide from any source of combustion in a residential environment.
 It is not designed for use in a recreational vehicle (RV) or boat.